ainsleymcgrath/blog/content/posts/dependency_injection_without_being_weird_about_it.md

     display_name: str
 ```

-Params are data usually, so put them after resources in the signature.
-That said, if they aren't being *manipulated* and there's also some kind of `Info` in scope, the `Info` should be last.

 ### Resource

 A resource rarely goes by that name.
 But it always represents something from the outside world.